-This page contains QR codes in various sizes that link to the home page of the SFSF website and to our Facebook page.
+This page contains QR codes in various sizes that link to the home page of this website, the sffiddles.org PR website, and to our Facebook page.

 QR codes are a way to encode digital information so that it can be read by an optical reader or camera, similar to the UPC bar code found on almost all commercial products.
 A very common use of QR codes is to encode the URL of a website so that a user can visit the site simply by pointing their smartphone camera at the QR code, rather than having to manually enter a cumbersome URL.
 Many QR code scanner smartphone apps are available, and the Android and iPhone camera apps have QR code recognition built into them.